 Select a Report

 Select a report to begin building a patient list.

 You can use the Broadcast Messaging Patient List or another report in the library.

 Most EHR reports work with the broadcast messaging feature, including (but not limited to) those in the Appointment, Clinical, Immunization, and Patient Recall categories.

 Select Report Criteria

-Broadcast Messaging includes a range of criteria for narrowing down the list of patients included in your report.
+The Broadcast Messaging Patient List includes a range of criteria for narrowing down the list of patients included in your report.
 For example, exclude by patient or account flag to ensure that inactive or deceased patients aren’t contacted, or select by care center flag to limit the results to patients of one care center.